arthurbriaud/MATLAB/README.md

 # MATLAB
-MATLAB code that I am using the models
+MATLAB code that I am using for the models